HenrikCheng/Moviebucket/README.md

 Actor/Actress Movie History: A planned feature to explore the filmography of actors/actresses did not make it to the current version.
 This functionality would have allowed users to click on an actor/actress and discover the movies they are featured in.

 Known Issues
 Despite my best efforts, there may be some small bugs present in the application.
+I believe this currently works best in **Chrome**.
 I acknowledge the existence of these issues and plan to address them in future updates.

 Website and Repository
 Live Website: https://moviebucket-beta.vercel.app